The ‘special one’ — Hifiman’s new mid-fi benchmark

 Channel matching on the stock HE600 is clean and consistent — left and right tracking closely across the full frequency range with no meaningful imbalance:

 Against the Harman OE 2018 target, the HE600 shows a linear bass shelf that sits slightly below the target’s recommended bass elevation, a well-behaved midrange, and an upper treble region with more energy than the Harman curve prescribes.
-In practice, that extra treble energy is what gives the headphone its sense of resolution and precise imaging:
+In practice, that extra treble energy is responsible for the headphone’s sense of resolution and sharp imaging:

-The comparison with the Sundara confirms the upgrade story clearly.
+The Sundara comparison is the clearest upgrade story in these measurements.
 The HE600 extends lower in the bass and carries more energy in the treble region, while the midrange characters are broadly aligned — both headphones favour a neutral, non-recessed presentation in the critical vocal range:

 Two measurement positions against the Ananda show the consistency of the HE600’s response and the differences in treble character between the two headphones: